 C is the yellow channel marker at the east end of the lake;

 B is the pale spherical marker north of the paddlewheel clubhouse.

-All markers are to be rounded to starboard unless otherwise directed by the race committee.
+All markers are to be rounded to Port unless otherwise directed by the race committee.

 Start and Finish Lines

-The start and finish lines shall be between the starting mark and the east dock.
+The start and finish lines shall be between the starting marker (the first green buoy) and the second green buoy) and the east dock.
 Prior to the start of a race, boats may not cross over the start line after the four minute to race start warning.
 If they cross over the start line prior the start, they must completely recross the start line with all parts of their boat.
 Boats are subject to sanction at the discretion of the race committee.

 A boat may acknowledge a protest by performing a 360° turn at the first safe opportunity.
 During this maneuver the boat must avoid all other racers.

 When a mono-hull collides with another monohull, the boat at fault shall perform a 720' turn at the first safe opportunity.